railsuser2014/openobject-doc-book-en/source/book/4/4_10_Accounts/4_10_Accounts_place.rst

 * the :guilabel:`Account Code`, which is used as a shortcut for selecting the account,

 * the :guilabel:`Account type`, just like general accounts the \ ``View``\   type is used for virtual accounts which are used only to create a hierarchical structure and for subtotals, and not to store accounting entries,

 * the :guilabel:`Parent analytic account`, which defines the hierarchy between the accounts.

 If the project is for a limited time you can define a start and end date here.
 The :guilabel:`State` field is used to indicate whether the project is running (\ ``Open``\  ), waiting for information from the client (Pending), \ ``Draft``\   or \ ``Closed``\  .

 Finally, if the analytic account is a client project you can complete the fields about the partner, which you'd need so that you can invoice the partner:

 * the :guilabel:`Associated partner`,

 * a :guilabel:`Sale Pricelist`, which shows how services linked to the project should be charged,

 * a :guilabel:`Max.
 Invoice Price`, showing the maximum invoice price regardless of actual overspend,

 * a :guilabel:`Max.
 Quantity`, for contracts with a fixed limit of hours to use,

-* an :guilabel:`Invoicing:guilabel:` field, which defines an invoicing rate and whether the project should be invoiced automatically from the services represented by the costs in the analytic account.
+* an :guilabel:`Invoicing` field, which defines an invoicing rate and whether the project should be invoiced automatically from the services represented by the costs in the analytic account.

 .. index::
    single: Invoicing

 .. tip:: Invoicing

 	You have several methods available to you in Open ERP for automated invoicing:

 	* Service companies usually use invoicing from purchase orders, analytic accounts or, more rarely, project management tasks.

 	* Manufacturing and trading companies more often use invoicing from deliveries or customer purchase orders.

 .. figure::  images/account_analytic_chart.png